At the moment the four best places to test autosomal DNA in alphabetical order are:

 MyHeritage.com always has the best price except when the others have sales.
 It now includes health results.
 Click here for posts about MyHeritage.
 Since they take uploads from other companies, I have not been recommending testing here first but if you want to have their health results then you have to have tested there.

-If you want detailed health results and can afford it, try GENOS at $499 which claims to sequence your entire exome, thus 50 times more SNPs than the genealogy focused companies listed above.
+If you want detailed health results and can afford full genome sequencing, try Nebula Genomics often on sale at $499.
+This eequneces your entire genome 10,0o0 times more data than the genealogy focused companies listed above.

 Disclaimer: I am an affiliate with all four of the main companies so if you click one of my links and buy a kit, then I get a little something.